The Complete Martian Chronicles

 So just to clarify, The Martian Chronicles is based on a series of short stories Bradbury had written about man's explorations and colonization of Mars.
 The stories were compiled and altered, with many new additions, to shape it into what is essentially still an anthology, with different characters set in their individual plots, but which push a larger narrative of mankind's advancement, or failings.
 Matheson's own talents come into play, then, as he very intelligently walks a fine line between anthology and a single narrative.
 Characters come and go, their stories begin and end in a sometimes episodic way, but they all contribute to this one over-arching adventure, which winds up being more meaningful and impactful than the sum of its parts.
 It's not about spectacle, although for a television production it's very ambitious and there are a bunch of cool visuals.
 It has an impressive all-star cast, including Rock Hudson, Roddy McDowall, Bernie Casie (who's awesome in this), Demon Seed's Fritz Weaver, Bernadette Peters (albeit not in the most flattering role) and Darren McGavin.
 Yes, the martians themselves tend to look like some of the cheesier aliens you'd see on Star Trek, but there's also some really cool and inventive production design.
 And the theme music is cool in a very early 80's way.
 But what's really important is just that this is really a great, classic science fiction story, expertly told, with a lot to say that still stands the test of time.

 The Martian Chronicles debuted on DVD from MGM as a 3-disc set in 2004, though there had previously been a 1999 laserdisc set from Image and a series of different VHS releases in its day.
 The DVDs were really the way to go, though, until 2018, when Kino treated us to a 2-disc blu-ray upgrade.
-And it really is an upgrade.
+Then in 2023, while the the transfers were the same, Imprint came with a bunch of new features on their new 2-disc BD set, which turned it into a proper special edition.

 Honestly, when Kino's blu-rays were first announced, I wasn't expecting as much as we got here.
 I figured we'd get the same old master on a higher resolution disc, and with a little luck, the interlacing might be cleared up.
 As it's a vintage television broadcast program, so I wasn't even counting on that second part.
 But hey, look, we've clearly got a whole new scan with greater clarity, more natural colors (arguably, maybe the blus are a little on the cool side, but the DVDs are over saturated, so this is a big improvement) and yes, the interlacing is gone - just look at that guy in the red & white striped shirt.
-Both transfers are 1.33:1, though you can see the framing has shifted slightly.
+And the Imprint blus are for all intents and purposes identical to the Kino.
+If you zoom way in and flip between screenshots, you can see the grain shift slightly, but that's the only difference.
+All three transfers are 1.33:1, though you can see the framing has shifted slightly.
 But there's no way to judge, outside of implicitly trusting one release over the other, which is more accurate, as neither appears particularly better than the other, and it's barely visible outside of a direct comparison like this.
 However, given how superior the BDs are in every other aspect, I am inclined to trust Kino on this change, too.

-Both sets offer the original mono track, but the BDs have bumped it up to lossless DTS-HD.
-Both sets also include optional English subtitles, though only the MGM also comes with optional French and Spanish subs.
+All three sets offer the original mono track, but the BDs have bumped it up to lossless DTS-HD.
+All three also include optional English subtitles, though only the MGM also comes with optional French and Spanish subs.

 As I said, though, MGM's release was completely barebones.
 Kino's set is no packed special edition, but we got a little something.
 Specifically, we got a very brief, but fun and insightful, on-camera interview with actor James Faulkner.
 He talks about his experiences playing a martian, but unfortunately, he's unable to speak to so many of the broader topics that Martian Chronicles fans would like to know, about the history of the novel, how it differs from the show, how the show came to be produced, etc. That's no fault of Mr. Faulkner's, of course - and I also appreciate that most of the key players: Matheson, Bradbury, Hudson, etc have passed, so they'd be limited as to who else they could interview - but even just an expert's participation would have been very welcome.
 Still, this is a good, if small, step forward.
 There's also a couple bonus trailers and reversible artwork (using the same imagery as the MGM cover).